 I do like how the soap is neatly packaged in a vintage-style tin, like the kind my dad used for shaving, though a part of me is reminded of those little tins of saddle soap that I used to clean my winter boots and other rugged leather.
 This tin is wide enough that I can swirl my fluffiest blush brush inside, and the soap works equally well on both natural and synthetic fibers.

-Apparently, shampoo can leave brush fibers limp and brittle (though I have had great results using Aveda Shampure and Jane Iredale's shampoo), and Becca's soap contains plant oils that are gentle on brush fibers while cleansing away product build-up, but in all honesty, I do not find that this soap outperforms those shampoos or the soap I use on my body (Kiss My Face Olive Oil Soap), and now I have one more item added to my bathroom clutter.
+Apparently, shampoo can leave brush fibers limp and brittle (though I have had great results using Aveda Shampure, Jane Iredale's brush shampoo, and Dr. Bronner's liquid castille soap).
+Becca's soap contains plant oils that are gentle on brush fibers while cleansing away product build-up, but in all honesty, I do not find that this soap outperforms those shampoos or the soap I use on my body (Kiss My Face Olive Oil Soap), and now I have one more item added to my bathroom clutter.
 I do find, however, that whatever brush cleanser I use needs to be conditioning or the bristles can seem a bit ratty, not soft and smooth, and the Becca soap is definitely conditioning.

 To use, I simply dip the brush tips in lukewarm water, swirl around the soap cake to pick up some lather, and then stroke the brush against my palm.
 Rinse, and repeat if necessary, until the water runs clean.
-I also make sure that I tip the tin at the end to empty out any collected water, because we all know what happens to soap left in standing water.
+I also make sure that I tip the tin at the end to empty out any standing water.

 I realize this is supposed to be a review on the soap itself, but there isn't much I can say about it that I haven't already said.
 It's convenient, and it cleans.
 The end.
-So permit me to digress into brush-washing philosophy for a moment--especially after reading some of the marketing hype for this and other brush-cleaning products that would have me believe I need to wash my brushes after every use or someone's gonna take away my birthday ... which wouldn't be such a bad thing, now that I think about it.
+So permit me to digress into brush-washing philosophy for a moment--especially after reading some of the marketing hype for this and other brush-cleaning products that would have me believe I need to wash my brushes after every use.

 Ingredients: Sodium Palmate, Sodium Palm Kernelate, Aqua (Water), Sucrose Cocoate, Glycerin, Sodium Chloride, Parfum (Fragrance).